Nigel2392/go-django/docs/attrs.md

   Validates the field.
   This can be used to check if the field is valid.
   If the field is not valid, an error should be returned.
   If the field is valid, nil should be returned.
+  The value of the field will still be set, even if the field is not valid - errors should be handled by the caller.

 #### `Namer` interface